matter-labs/zksync-lite-docs/docs/faq/why.md

-# Why should I care?
+# Why should I care about scalability with Zero-knowledge proofs?

 The success of your project is contingent on growth.